marcioinfo/catalog/vagrant/catalog/README.md

 ## Reset Password function

-The password recovery function uses the Gmail mail server the user and password are defined in the App.py file code I will remove it once the code is reviewed
+The password recovery function uses the Gmail mail server, the user and password are defined hardcode in the App.py file code, I will remove it once the code is reviewed, I recommend you to use an environment variable store this value.

 Download the VM [here](https://pages.github.com/):